microsoft/vscode-java-pack/README.md

 To use ST4, install [📦 Spring Boot Extension Pack](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-boot-dev-pack).
 Please also check out the [User Guide](https://github.com/spring-projects/sts4/wiki) to make the most of it.

+### Quarkus

+[📦 Quarkus Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-quarkus) is a feature-packed extension tailored for Quarkus application development within Visual Studio Code.
+You can quickly get started by using the extension's project generation and project debugging feature.
+The extension also provides amazing language features (completion, hover, validation etc.) for your project's application.properties file.

 ### Containers and Microservices

 You can use [📦 Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) extension to build docker images and work with image registries.